tharu280/-V-the-AI-coding-agent-powered-by-gemini/README.md

-# V – AI Coding Agent 🤖💻
+# V – the AI Coding Agent 🤖💻

 V is a teaching-first AI coding agent that demonstrates AI agent design patterns in practice.
 It is built on Google Gemini’s function calling capabilities and shows how an LLM can plan, critique, and act through tools instead of just generating text.